Connecting with Intensive Interaction

 What is Intensive Interaction?

-Intensive Interaction is an approach that can help people with learning disabilities and/or autism, and those who care for or support them, to better communicate.
+Intensive Interaction is an approach that can help people with social communication differences or difficulties (e.g., due to learning disabilities and/or autism) and those who care for or support them to connect and communicate better.
 Intensive Interaction is used by parents, carers, teachers and many others to better communicate with someone (a child or adult) who finds communicating difficult, most usually because of a learning disability or autism.

-By simply focusing on what a person can do, and joining in with their current communication behaviours, Intensive Interaction helps us to build better communication, and thus to better socially connect with those people who are special to us.
+By simply focusing on what a person can do and joining in with their current communicative behaviours, Intensive Interaction can help build better communication and, thus, better social connections with those people who are special to us.
 It helps us to enjoy each other’s company even more!

 What are the benefits of Intensive Interaction?

-• Intensive Interaction can help to develop a person’s fundamental social communication abilities.
+• Intensive Interaction can help to foster a better understanding of a person’s social communication means.

-• Intensive Interaction can help a person with a communication or social impairment to increase or improve their positive communication behaviours.
+• Intensive Interaction can help a person with a communication or social difficulty or difference to further develop their fundamental communication.

-• Intensive Interaction can help build better social relationships between someone with a communication or social impairment and those people who care for or support them.
+• Intensive Interaction can help build better social connections between someone with a social or communication difficulty or difference, and those people who care for or support them.

 For more information regarding Intensive Interaction, check out the ‘Frequently Asked Questions’ page here.